It was 10 years ago, but Andrew hasn’t been able to forgive himself for the accident.

 “I swear, I thought I cut off her finger,” says Andrew, a restaurant manager in Rhode Island who asked Fatherly to withhold his identity.

 As it turned out, her finger was only cut.
-But it was a much bigger event to Andrew.
+But it was a much bigger event for Andrew.
 “There was so much blood, and she was screaming,” he says.
 “Her mother came in and took her to the bathroom to look and control the bleeding, and I was just frozen on the recliner asking if she still had her finger.
 I was too scared to look under the chair, thinking her finger might be there.”

 A decade later, Andrew is still mad at himself.